aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 ### Key AWS Services
 Cost optimization is supported by the following AWS services and features:
-+ Cost-effective resources – Amazon EC2 provides multiple instance types, such as Reserved Instances and Spot Instances, at different prices.
++ Cost-effective resources – Amazon EC2 provides multiple instance types, as well as Savibgs Plan (and Reserved Instances) and Spot Instances, at different prices.
-+ Matching supply and demand – Match user demand with Auto Scaling.
++ Matching supply and demand – Match user demand with Auto Scaling along with Kubernetes native Auto Scaling policies.
 Consider Savings Plan (Previously Reserved Instances) for predictable workloads.
-Use managed data stores for elasticity and durability of the application data.
+Use managed data stores like EBS and EFS, for elasticity and durability of the application data.
-+ Expenditure awareness – The Billing and Cost Management console dashboard provides an overview of your AWS usage.
++ Expenditure awareness – The Billing and Cost Management console dashboard  along with AWS Cost Explorer provides an overview of your AWS usage.
 Use AWS Organizations for granular billing details.
+Details of several third party tools have also been shared.
 + Optimizing over time – Amazon CloudWatch Container Metrics provides metrics around usage of resources by the EKS cluster.
-In addition to the Kubernetes dashboard, there are several tools in the Kubernetes ecosystem that can be used to monitor Kubernetes clusters, such as Prometheus.
+In addition to the Kubernetes dashboard, there are several tools in the Kubernetes ecosystem that can be used to reduce wastage.

 ### Resources
-Refer to the following resources to learn more about AWS best practices for cost optimization.
+Refer to the following resources to learn more about best practices for cost optimization.

 Videos
 +	[AWS re:Invent 2019: Save up to 90% and run production workloads on Spot Instances (CMP331-R1)](https://www.youtube.com/watch?v=7q5AeoKsGJw)